 Why a Simple Block Model

-Actually you can import any type of 3D model as an OBJ file.
-The app only starts out with simple rectilinear blocks as a way of illustrating the process and providing an interactive site that you can play around with.
-To load a 3D model, use either the button that looks like a building or drag/drop the OBJ file anywhere in the app window.
+Actually you can import any type of 3D model as a .OBJ, .STL or .PLY file.
+The app only starts out with simple rectilinear blocks as a way of illustrating the process and providing an interactive site that you can immediately start playing around with.
+To load your own 3D model, use either the button that looks like a building or drag/drop the model file anywhere in the app window.

 With large and complex models, the app automatically detects when a calculation is taking too long to be interactive and will try to degrade appropriately.
 For example, if the detailed shading takes longer than 200ms to complete, it will try to use a simpler method to maintain the dynamic feedback.
 If the simpler method takes longer than 200ms, it will stop trying to dynamically update until you finish dragging and release the pointer.
 Sometimes the browser or system might be busy with something else when you drag, causing it to temporarily stop dynamic updates even on a relatively simple model.
 However, as soon as the calculations return back to speed, the dynamic update will resume automatically.

 I started out using pretty straightforward ray-tracing for occlusion testing, which is pretty flexible and allows it to work with any type of triangulated geometry.
 Whilst there is some scope for optimising both the model and the intersection testing techniques used, and maybe WebGL2 or WebGPU could assist in the future, at this stage it seems unlikely that such an approach will be fast enough for highly dynamic feedback on anything other than the simplest of sites.

 However, by simplifying the obstructions to just rectilinear boxes, it can run in very close to real-time - try it out for yourself.
 Using highly optimised axially-aligned bounding box intersections works astoundingly well, even with several hundred boxes and on a reasonably good phone or tablet.